sano-jin/blog/about_author.md

 layout: page
 ---

-A software developer interested in design and implementation of programming languages, living in Tokyo, Japan.
+I am a software developer and a researcher interested in design and implementation of programming languages, living in Tokyo, Japan.
 All posts are my own and should never be taken seriously.

 Please feel free to contact me at [twitter@sano_jn](https://twitter.com/sano_jn).
 I might not respond that fast, though 🙂.

-# Education and Career

-April 2023 -- current: A software developer in Tokyo, Japan.

-April 2021 -- March 2023: Master’s program

-- Department of Computer Science and Communications Engineering, Graduate School of Fundamental Science and Engineering, Waseda University,
-  Supervisor: Professor Kazunori Ueda.

-April 2017 -- March 2021: Bachelor of Engineering

-- Department of Computer Science and Engineering, School of Fundamental Science and Engineering, Waseda University,
-  Supervisor: Professor Kazunori Ueda

 # Research Interests